SevenTV/chatterino7/README.md

 To test new features, you can download the **nighly build** [here](https://github.com/SevenTV/chatterino7/releases/tag/nightly-build).

-Windows users can install Chatterino 7 [from Chocolatey](https://chocolatey.org/packages/chatterino7).
+Windows users can install Chatterino7 [from Chocolatey](https://chocolatey.org/packages/chatterino7).

 ### Issues